Careers in the gig economy are on the rise

 Your second option is to use subheadings to split up your most impressive skills ‒ including transferable skills ‒ and examples of use via bullet points underneath each heading.

-I like to think the gig economy has something for everyone, whether it's a permanent stream of freelance work or the occasional temporary contract.
-You could choose to pursue gig work long term or short term and thrive nonetheless.
+The gig economy has something for everyone, whether it's a permanent stream of freelance work or the occasional temporary contract.
+You could choose to pursue gig work long term or short term and thrive either way.
 Plus, you can sleep tight knowing there's always a way to land a permanent role if you change your mind.

 CVs are still important when job searching within the gig economy.
 See how yours stacks up with a free CV review.